How To Get Your Home Ready To Sell

 7. Captivate the Senses to Create a Feeling of Comfort and Happiness in your Home

 Try to engage all the senses when presenting your home for sale.
 Consider how your home smells and feels as well as how it looks.
 It is no good having a home that looks fabulous but doesn’t smell so good.
 Empty the bins and remove pet smells.
 Buy fresh flowers each week, get yourself some diffusers and scented candles.
 Think seasonally.
-Keep styling materials and colors lighter and brighter in the warmer months but add heavier layers and perhaps richer colors in the winter months.
+Keep styling materials and colours lighter and brighter in the warmer months but add heavier layers and perhaps richer colours in the winter months.
 Light up your home too.
 Lighting is such a powerful design element but so often overlooked.
 Try to create a lighting scheme that creates a sense of comfort and is soothing and calming, and don’t forget the importance of natural light in your home!

 Invest in some fresh bed linen and towels.
-Keep linen white or neutral, and add layers of color and texture with throws and cushions.
+Keep linen white or neutral, and add layers of colour and texture with throws and cushions.
 Fold and arrange fluffy towels in your bathroom to create a luxurious feel, and don’t forget the bath mat!
 Replace any bathroom accessories that are looking tired or grubby.
 Add some greenery in the form of plants and flowers – there are some great fauxs on the market these days so you don’t have to worry about maintenance if you don’t have much of a green thumb!

-9. Concentrate on your Best Features
+9. Concentrate On Your Best Features

 You are selling a dream as much as a building.
 Think about the spaces in your home that you spend the most time in and what you love about them and enhance those aspects for your buyers as chances are they will do the same.
 Think about what makes your home a happy one and highlight those to your buyers.